-The Department purchases health services in each state and territory, from public and private sectors, from hospital inpatient delivery to primary care in community settings.
-DVA spends approximately \$166 million per year on mental health services, including online mental health information and support, GP services, psychologist and social work services, specialist psychiatric services, pharmaceuticals, posttraumatic stress disorder programs, and hospital services for those who need it.
+The Department spends approximately \$166 million per year on mental health services, and offers online mental health information and support, GP services, psychologist and social work services, specialist psychiatric services, pharmaceuticals, posttraumatic stress disorder programs, and hospital services for those who need it.
 The Department also provides funding to the Australian Centre for Posttraumatic Mental Health.

 Help is also available through the Veterans and Veterans Families Counselling Service (VVCS).
 VVCS provides counselling and group programs to veterans, peacekeepers and eligible family members.
 VVCS is a specialised, free and confidential Australia-wide service and may be contacted 24 hours a day by calling 1800 011 046.